 Ad Populum

-Some high percentages of Americans believe that assault rifles are protected under the second amendment.
-Therefore assault rifles are protected under the second amendment.
+Some high percentages of Americans believe that assault rifles are protected under the Second Amendment.
+Therefore, assault rifles are protected under the Second Amendment.
 Join us!

-Ad Hominum
+Ad Hominem

 Logical people don’t have those kinds of emotional responses anyway.